ezell38/DroneInTheSky_Elias_Asher/README.md

 Primary Goal -

 Use GPS with the L76B and a Pico to track a drone and display its path on a live map.
-This project has no projectile risk involved.

 Iterations -

  - Make a drone

  - Adding the button to turn the tracker on and off.
 Have a IR remote attached to the drone remote that controls when the PICO is drawing on the phone screen and when it isn't

+Risk Mitigation -

+ - Hit someone with projectile/drone

+ - Lose the GPS tracker if it doesn't work

+ - Propeller blades can cause harm

+ - Muscular injury from walking to get drone or other projectile

 ### What we need to learn